CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/12-generative-ai.md

     - **Resource group**: **AI-900-Module-12 (3)**
     - **Region**: Select **<inject key="location" enableCopy="false"/> (4)**

 1. Select **Create (5)** and review your configuration.
-Wait for the set up process to complete.
+Wait for the setup process to complete.

     >**Note**: If you receive a permissions error, select the **Fix it** button to add the appropriate permissions to continue.

-1. When your project is created, you will be brought by default to the Agents playfround in Azure AI Foundry portal, which should look similar to the following image:
+1. When your project is created, you will be brought by default to the Agents playground in the Azure AI Foundry portal, which should look similar to the following image:

     ![Screenshot of a Azure AI project details in Azure AI Foundry portal.](./media/ai900l12h.png)